smcgee30/sigsci-settings-migrate/README.md

 # Signal Sciences Settings export and import
 Tools for importing and exporting Signal Sciences settings

+##Branch notes
+This branch is for Turner's setup and to automate the code.  there is no intention to merge back into the master.
+Important code changes
+   - added a wrapper to run as a function app to pull in variables from a form.

 ## Configuration

 The configuration options are pretty straight forward and can be set as JSON parameters in a file or via environment variables.